 On November 3, the inaugural event of the new European Association for Crime Analysts took place online.
 This is the first European association dedicated to Crime Analysis, a constantly growing topic that plays a remarkably important role in the police field, providing significant help in crime prevention and reduction by analysing criminal trends.
-EACA is a branch of the IACA (International Association of Crime Analysts) and is a non-profit association whose purpose is to bring together and serve students, experts, and all those who work or would like to work in the future in the field of Crime Analysis, assisting them in teaching and networking.
+EACA is a non-profit association whose purpose is to bring together and serve students, experts, and all those who work or would like to work in the future in the field of Crime Analysis, assisting them in teaching and networking.

 The welcome was held by the Founder and President of EACA, Friedrich Steiner, Chief Inspector of the Austrian Federal Police.
 Since 2014 he has also been responsible for the annual training conference on Austrian crime analysis.
 Before passing the word to the guests of the event, Steiner presented the European Forensic Institute as an official partner of this outstanding association.
 Our Institute holds the role of Educational Institution of the EACA and in the future will host, as anticipated by President Steiner, several trainings in presence at the Malta Life Sciences Park.
 Having said this, Steiner turned it over to Andreas Melinato, Head of Institution, for a brief greeting.

 Before the speakers’ speeches began, Steiner introduced Annie Mitchell, the current vice-president of the IACA, who, after a short greeting, introduced the association.